(First published Monday, 27 January. Last updated Thursday, 27 February at 10:30 GMT)

 According to WTTC, economic losses from health epidemics are avoidable through effective use of crisis preparedness and management procedures.
 Activating emergency plans during the early days of the outbreak is the most effective management strategy.
 The coronavirus has been managed more quickly and with more transparency compared to the 2003 SARS outbreak.
 However, coronavirus has turned out to be much more infectious than SARS, albeit with a lower mortality rate.

-The following table attempts to compare the two crises in timeline, containment, and the most current infection data as of 20 February.
+The following table attempts to compare the two crises in timeline, containment, and the most current infection data as of 27 February.
 Note that compared to 2003, crisis management was quicker and more policies are in effect to encourage stay-at-home isolation outside of outbreak areas.
-We will continue to observe the outbreak situation after the 14-day incubation period from the isolation of Wuhan and surrounding cities on January 23.
+With a push for Chinese outside of Hubei to return to work from the end of February, we will continue to observe the outbreak situation within China.
 In the meantime, stakeholders would benefit from communicating care to people affected by the virus and alleviating psychological tension by building relationships.

 Responses from International Destinations

 Sweden, Finland, Ireland, Poland, Austria, Switzerland, and Banff and Lake Louise Tourism have all published articles on WeChat, providing details of medical centers that Chinese visitors can contact if they become unwell.
 The post from Sweden, in particular, sends a message of concern and support alongside the practical safety information.